english-blog/english-blog.github.io/README.md

 Thanks,
 Premkumar Masilamani.

+**Commands for local operations:**

-**PS:** To run the website locally using docker, run the below command in a terminal
+- To run the website locally using docker, run the below command in a terminal `make run`

-`docker-compose up`
+- To stop the website locally using docker, run the below command in a terminal `make stop`